Skip to main content Accessibility information

 Q1 Are there any exams?

-Yes, though across the whole degree there are only two timed assessments, one in year 1 and one in year 2.
+Yes, although across the whole degree there are two timed assessments, one in year 1 and one in year 2.
 Most of your assessments are pieces of coursework.

 Q2 What does the timetable look like?

-Our full-time students are in class for three days per week, and need to allow two days for directed study.
+Our full-time students are in class for upto three days per week, and need to allow two days for directed study, whilst our part-time students are in class for 2 days per week.

 Q3 How big is the class?